MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/the-building-blocks-of-office-365-hybrid.md

 - M365-collaboration
 - SPO_Content
 ms.assetid: bbb62edb-def7-45dd-931c-78746c3d9fa5
-description: "Watch this video to learn about the major pieces of an Microsoft 365 hybrid deployment."
+description: "Watch this video to learn about the major pieces of a Microsoft 365 hybrid deployment."
 ---

 # The building blocks of Microsoft 365 hybrid